sulabh915/Cheatsheet_database_and_scripts/Privilege escalation/Linux privilege escalation.md

 > [!INFO]
-> Now at last run linux automation scripts like linpeas or winpeas.
+> Now at last run linux automation scripts like linpeas, , or other automated scripts.